 Kentucky

-Kentucky has a right of publicity statue that includes a fifty-year post-mortem right for “public figures.”
+Kentucky has a right of publicity statute that includes a fifty-year postmortem right for “public figures.”
 It is not clear to what extent the statute supplants the state’s recognition of an independent common law right of publicity or the privacy-based tort of appropriation.

 Statute